fusioncharts/dev_centre_docs/fusiontime/getting-started/output-time-format.md

 heading: Change output time format
 ---

 In a time series chart, time is primarily displayed on the time axis and tooltip of a data plot.
-With v1.2.0, developers will be able to control the display of output time using standard date-time formats for the specific time unit.
+With v1.2.0, developers will be able to control the display of output time using standard [date-time formats](/fusiontime/fusiontime-attributes#date-time-format) for the specific time unit.

-FusionTime supports the following list of time units:
+FusionTime supports the following time units:

 - Year
 - Month